Laughter yoga teachers near you

-How can laughter yoga nourish your soul?
+How can laughter yoga nourish you?

 While yoga is a path to peace and happiness for many practitioners, one approach that is enjoying great popularity is known as laughter yoga, or Hasya yoga (the word ‘hasya’ means ‘laughter’ in Sanskrit).
 Laughter yoga’s origins can be traced back to 1995, when a family doctor from India, Dr Madan Lal Kataria, conceived the idea of “laughter as a form of exercise”.